TheFairesko/AaCA_Discipline/README.md

 # AaCA_Discipline
-It is the realisation of Fivediagonal matrix algorithm for Algorithms and Complexity Analysis discipline
+It is the realization of Fivediagonal matrix algorithm for Algorithms and Complexity Analysis discipline